-She might even end up curled up next to you on the couch in her forever home.
-After all, about a third of cats living in homes had been adopted as strays.
+She might even end up curled up next to you on the couch.
+After all, about a third of cats living in homes were adopted as strays.
 And if she's not ready to live indoors, that's OK too.
 Now that she's vaccinated and sterilized, life outside is going to be much more comfortable.